RustyTake-Off/aks-terraform-k8s-pipeline/README.md

 ## [Projects](https://github.com/RustyTake-Off/projects)

-[Mini Project] - Create an AKS cluster with Terraform and deploy K8s to it using pipelines.
+[Mini Project] - Create an AKS cluster with Terraform and deploy K8s to it using pipelines constructed out of template files.

 ## Prerequisites